elgatosf/streamdeck-javascript-sdk/css/README.md

 #### Multiple meters

-Like other controls, you can easily add multiple meters to the output.

-Please note: Since `Meter` controls are meant 'read-only', you should give every meter node its own class of `sdpi-item-value` (especially if you want to later make them interactive - e.g. clickable individually).
+Like other controls, you can add multiple meters to the output.
+Since `Meter` controls are meant 'read-only', you should give every meter node its own class of `sdpi-item-value` (especially if you want to later make them interactive - e.g. clickable individually).

 ![Multiple Meters](<./docs/image (18).png>)